 - Accidents in the house

-- Wanting to be let outside more frequently
+- Needing to be let outside more frequently

 - Licking around the urinary opening

-Sometimes, however, dogs don’t show any symptoms of a UTI at all, and your veterinarian might discover the infection while doing other testing.
+Sometimes, however, dogs don’t show any symptoms of a UTI at all.
+In these instances, your veterinarian might discover the infection while testing for other things.

-For dogs that are symptomatic, these signs point toward a possible UTI, but there are some more serious conditions that your veterinarian will want to rule out first.
+For symptomatic dogs, these signs could point toward a possible UTI.
+However, there are some more serious conditions that your veterinarian will want to rule out first.